 Floyd looked confused for a moment, his hand creeping to the top of his head where LaRhonda had pointed.
 He poked around for a moment before grasping the headphones and pulling them off.
 Underneath, his hair looked even more molted and unruly, like it had been chewed up and spit back onto his head.

 “I forget sometimes that I have them on,” he said at a more normal volume.
 “I wear them in crowded places so the noise doesn’t bother me.”
 He took a donut from the stack and placed it carefully on the center of his plate, his fingers coated with chocolate glaze.
 Ziggy swallowed the growl building in his chest; he was a junkyard stray protecting his bone.
 His fingers slithered over the slick surface of the table as he inched the tray of pastries closer to his side.

 “The morning rush is over now,” LaRhonda said.
 “It should quiet down.”
 She lingered, straightening the salt and pepper shakers and refilling Ziggy’s coffee.
 She pulled a small pad of paper and a knubby pencil from the front pocket of her apron.
 “I don’t think I’ve seen you in here before.
 Floyd, was it?”

 Ziggy glanced at LaRhonda.
 She pinched her generous lips together so tightly, purple lipstick smudged underneath her nose.
 She knew something was wrong and was determined to investigate.
 Ziggy didn’t have friends, and he didn’t share his Boston creams.

 “The reason you haven’t seen me here before is because I haven’t been here before,” Floyd said with a shrug.
 “I just came to talk to Ziglar.
 Penny Nichols wants to hire him.
 She didn’t think I’d be able to find him, but I did.”

 Ziggy gripped the greasy edge of the table.
 Floyd wasn’t there by mistake.
 He was looking for Ziggy.
+He had his picture.
 He knew his name.